pivotal/cf-onboarding/PREP_CHECKLIST.md

   - LastPass > Sharing Center > Shared-CF SF Onboarding > Manage > Invite Users (A list of emails works here.)

 ### Workstation Setup
+Note: local IT departments can sometimes help with workstation setup.
+(Helpful for remote facilitation.)
 - [ ] Make sure you have a workstation for each pair.
 - [ ] Ensure ethernet cable is plugged into iMac, not monitor.
 - [ ] Re-image each machine.
 Here are the steps: